 In this example, AP MLD has three affiliated APs: AP 1 operates on 2.4 GHz band, AP 2 operates on 5 GHz band, and AP 3 operates on 6 GHz band.
-Non-AP STA 1 affiliated with the non-AP MLD sends an Association Request frame to AP 1 affiliated with the AP MLD, i.e., the TA of the Association Request frame is set to the MAC address of the non-AP STA 1 and the RA of the Association Request frame is set to the MAC address of the AP 1.
-The Association Request frame includes complete information of non-AP STA 1, non-AP STA 2, and non-AP STA 3 to request three links to be setup (one link between AP 1 and non-AP STA 1, one link between AP 2 and non-AP STA 2, and one link between AP 3 and non-AP STA 3) and an ML element that indicates the MLD MAC address of the non-AP MLD.
-AP 1 affiliated with the AP MLD sends an Association Response frame to non-AP STA 1 affiliated with the non-AP MLD, i.e., the TA of the Association Response frame is set to the MAC address of the AP 1 and the RA of the Association Response frame is set to the MAC address of the non-AP STA 1, to indicate successful multi-link setup.
-The Association Response frame includes complete information of AP 1, AP 2, and AP 3 and an Multi-Link element that indicates the MLD MAC address of the AP MLD.
+Non-AP MLD initiates the multi-link setup procedure, and non-AP(#2899) STA 1 affiliated with the non-AP MLD sends an Association Request frame to AP 1 affiliated with the AP MLD, i.e., the TA of the Association Request frame is set to the MAC address of the non-AP STA 1 and the RA of the Association Request frame is set to the MAC address of the AP 1.
+The Association Request frame includes complete information of non-AP STA 1, non-AP STA 2, and non-AP STA 3 to request three links to be setup (one link between AP 1 and non-AP STA 1, one link between AP 2 and non-AP STA 2, and one link between AP 3 and non-AP STA 3) and a Basic variant Multi-Link element(#1053) that indicates the MLD MAC address of the non-AP MLD.
+AP MLD then responds to the requested multi-link setup, and(#2899) AP 1 affiliated with the AP MLD sends an Association Response frame to non-AP STA 1 affiliated with the non-AP MLD, i.e., the TA of the Association Response frame is set to the MAC address of the AP 1 and the RA of the Association Response frame is set to the MAC address of the non-AP STA 1, to indicate successful multi-link setup.
+The Association Response frame includes complete information of AP 1, AP 2, and AP 3 and a Basic variant(#1785) Multi-Link element that indicates the MLD MAC address of the AP MLD.
 After successful multi-link setup between the non-AP MLD and AP MLD, three links are setup (link 1 between AP 1 and non-AP STA 1, link 2 between AP 2 and non-AP STA 2, and link 3 between AP 3 and non-AP STA 3).

 TGbe editor: Change 35.3.5.3 Multi-link tear down procedure as follows (track change on):